Menopausal skin requires special care and a refined customized approach.

 - Pigmentation changes and sluggish cellular turnover create a dull complexion

-Keeping skin hydrated is a great first step.
-Cleansing and exfoliating are important, but we don't want to over do it.
-With aging skin it's important not to strip the skin of its natural moisture.
+Keeping skin hydrated is a significant first step.
+Cleansing and exfoliating are essential, but we don't want to overdo it.
+With aging skin, it's important not to strip the skin of its natural moisture.
 Long hot showers are definitely out for menopausal skin types.

-- Choose a cleanser that doesn't strip your skins natural moisture.
+- Choose a cleanser that doesn't strip your skin's moisture.

 - Choose the correct moisturizer for your skin type.

 - Brighten skin with a gentle exfoliator taking care to maintain the skin's barrier function.
 We recommend avoiding physical abrasion.

 Preserving and optimizing collagen production is important.
 As estrogen drops, a key goal is preserving collagen and encouraging our bodies to maximize collagen production to keep skin as plump and full-looking as possible.
 A proper diet and the correct combination of skin care products and clinical treatments can work wonders to jump-start sluggish collagen production.